o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 #### Pipeline setup
 Log to metric transformation in vector is a common pattern where logs are visualized as aggregated metrics only.
 The problem of visualizing logs can be the required percentage of CPU or simply the cost of long term retention higher than one year based on logs.

-To avoid high ressource usage to simply visualize datapoints, a lot to metric transformation can be used to convert log to metric.
+To avoid high resource usage to simply visualize datapoints, a log to metric transformation can be used.

-The demo log to metric pipeline:
+The log to metric demo pipeline:

-1/ Setup source app_file_raw
+1/ Setup source `app_file_raw`

-2/ Parse line to structured log by configuring the transforms conversion by using vector remapping language (VRL) [keyvalue.vrl](./vector/vrl/keyvalue.vrl).
-Drop on error and abort and reroute thoses messages to a drop channel.
+2/ Parse line to structured log by configuring the transforms vector remapping language (VRL) conversion [keyvalue.vrl](./vector/vrl/keyvalue.vrl).
+Drop on error, abort and reroute thoses messages to a drop input.

 3/ Setup the `log_to_metric` vector transforms by creating 2 counters: one incremented by log (`app.count`) and another one incremented by `T` value (`app.total`) which is the thinktime of the `app` component.